stanislaw/SoftwareDesignHeuristics/README.md

-# Software Design Heuristics
+# Notes on Soft Skills Behind Software

-These are the heuristics I find useful in my software engineering practice.
-I use the term "heuristics" to describe anything that helps me write better code, as long as I keep them in mind.
+These notes have been collected over time during my work as a software engineer.

-Some heuristics are my own, while others come from great books.
-Heuristics cited here always include references to their sources.
+Most of these notes are my own, though occasionally I quote from great books and other resources.
+Notes with quotations always include references to their sources.

-All of these heuristics are effective only when considered together.
-Taken in isolation, some may even contradict one another: if you focus on just a few and apply them too rigidly, they may lose their value or even lead to negative outcomes.
-Some heuristics may overlap with others, so don't take them too seriously.
+These notes should not be seen as strict instructions that must be followed, but rather as soft guidelines or recommendations.
+They are most effective when considered altogether.
+Taken in isolation, some may even contradict one another.
+Trying to follow these notes too rigidly can diminish their value or even lead to negative outcomes.
+There may also be some overlap between the notes, so it's important not to take them too literally.

-This is currently just a draft—far from complete, with random notes organized arbitrarily.
+This is currently just a draft which is far from complete and organized arbitrarily.
 Please don't expect it to be polished.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->